 See Appendix 2 for more details on SES appointments and Appendix 3 for more details on Schedule C appointments.
 The appendices within the Plum Book provide additional information on the positions listed and the federal salary schedules that determine their pay.

-The Manual provides comprehensive information on the agencies of the legislative, judicial, and executive branches.
-It also includes information on quasi-official agencies; international organizations in which the United States participates; as well as boards, commissions, and committees.
+As the official handbook of the Federal Government, the United States Government Manual provides comprehensive information on the agencies of the legislative, judicial, and executive branches.
+It also includes information on quasi-official agencies; international organizations in which the United States participates; and boards, commissions, and committees.